Former corrections officer describes brutal prison rape that led to no charges for alleged attacker

 The WBRZ Investigative Unit questioned the District Attorney's Office about Turner's claims.

-"Whatever Ms. Miller says contradicts what evidence we will shot at trial.
+"Whatever Ms. Miller says contradicts what evidence we will show at trial.
 I am appalled at her lawyer's statements," Tony Clayton responded.

 An arrest affidavit obtained by the WBRZ Investigative Unit showed numerous recorded phone calls between an inmate named Drevon James and a woman they believe is Miller.
 On several instances, the warrant states the inmate was recorded talking to the woman about things that were happening in Miller's life.